What predictive heating means and how it works

 Practical path

-- Days 1–3: Learning (shadow) collect data without control.
+- Days 1–3: Learning (shadow) — collect data without control.

-- Days 3–14: Learning (beta) optional controlled learning.
+- Days 3–14: Learning (beta) — optional controlled learning.

-Decision tree: Learning or predictive control?
+Decision tree: Learning or predictive heating?

 Start with Learning (shadow) if: